High jumper Tejaswin Shankar to be part of Indian contingent for CWG 2022: HC told | Sports-Games

 The Athletics Federation of India (AFI) on Wednesday told the Delhi High Court that it will include the name of Tejaswin Shankar, a high jumper, in the list of players who are part of the Indian contingent for the upcoming 2022 Birmingham Commonwealth Games.

-Justice Yashwant Varma, who was hearing a petition by the sportsman against his exclusion from the selected players for the sporting event, directed the AFI to forthwith transmit his name to the Indian Olympics Association (IOA) for further action.
+Justice Yashwant Varma, who was hearing a petition by the sportsman against his exclusion from the team of selected players for the sporting event, directed the AFI to forthwith transmit his name to the Indian Olympics Association (IOA) for further action and said that the court expected both AFI and IOA to proceed further while keeping in mind the prescribed timelines.

 The Commonwealth Games (CWG) is scheduled to be held in Birmingham from July 28 to August 8.

-"Mr (Hrishikesh) Baruah, learned counsel appearing for AFI, has, on instructions, apprised the court that A Rajiv, an athlete who was part of the four by four hundred relay team, has come to be disqualified in trials which were held,'' the court recorded in the order.
+“Mr (Hrishikesh) Baruah, learned counsel appearing for AFI, has, on instructions, apprised the court that Arokia Rajiv, an athlete who was part of the four by four hundred relay team, has come to be disqualified in trials which were held,” the court recorded in the order.

-''He accordingly submits that in view of the resultant vacancy which has occurred, the petitioner's name shall be included and forwarded forthwith amongst the list of athletes part of the Indian contingent for the upcoming CWG," it said.
-"Let AFI consequently transmit all particulars to IOA which may take further consequent steps," it said.
+''He accordingly submits that in view of the resultant vacancy which has occurred, the petitioner's name shall be included and forwarded forthwith amongst the list of athletes part of the Indian contingent for the upcoming CWG,'' it further noted.

+“The statement so made is recorded and accepted.
+Let AFI consequently and forthwith transmit all particulars to IOAwhich may take further consequential steps,” it said.

 The court further said that it would keep the petition pending to examine the issues raised in it so that “this national embarrassment does not happen again”.

-"Having heard the counsel for parties at some length and taking into account the material which have been placed for the perusal of the court, this court finds that issues which arise merit further consideration," the court said and listed the matter for further hearing on August 25.
+“Having heard learned counsels for parties at some length yesterday and taking into account the material which had been placed for its perusal, the court finds that the issues which are raised in the writ petition including the question of selections being made in accordance with the standards prescribed by AFI or the CWG, the right of athletes training or competing overseas at the time of trials being conducted in the country, the procedure for exemption would merit further consideration so that disputes like the present which was faced by the petitioner athlete do not recur,” the court said and listed the matter for further hearing on August 25.

+The court asked that the statistics and relevant standards argued by the petitioner be placed on record by way of an affidavit and also granted an opportunity to AFI as well as IOA to file any affidavits that they may deem necessary.

+The court shall outline the issues which merit consideration after hearing parties on the next occasion, it said.

-Senior advocate Gopal Sankaranarayanan, appearing for the petitioner, said that since the team leaves for the event on Thursday, all necessary formalities with respect to the petitioner's inclusion should be completed during the day.
+Senior advocate Gopal Sankaranarayanan, appearing for the petitioner, said that since the team leaves for the event on Thursday, all necessary formalities concerning the petitioner's inclusion should be completed during the day.

 The petitioner had moved the high court last month against his exclusion.